lumina37/TLCT/README.md

 # TLCT

-The official implementation of *Tsinghua Lenslet Conversion Tool*.
+The official implementation of the *Tsinghua Lenslet Conversion Tool*.

 ## Usage